japila-books/apache-spark-internals/docs/webui/BlockStatusListener.md

 Ignores updates for unregistered ``BlockManager``s or non-``StreamBlockId``s.

-For invalid xref:storage:StorageLevel.adoc[StorageLevel]s (i.e. they do not use a memory or a disk or no replication) the block is removed.
+For invalid storage:StorageLevel.md[StorageLevel]s (i.e. they do not use a memory or a disk or no replication) the block is removed.
 |===